isaacnmm/pestpolicy-hugo2XX/content/posts/mold-vs-mildew/index.md

 ##  **Conclusion**

 Mold and mildew affect both structures and peoples health.
-They produce spores that spread rapidly through the air.
-- If left untreated, these fungi eventually get to any corner of the house with moisture and warmth.
-- A minor mold or mildew growth can effectively be removed using readily available fungicides or disinfectants.
-However, a full
-- blown mold or mildew problem might require an expert to help in removal.
+They produce spores that spread rapidly through the air. - If left untreated, these fungi eventually get to any corner of the house with moisture and warmth. - A minor mold or mildew growth can effectively be removed using readily available fungicides or disinfectants.
+However, a full-blown mold or mildew problem might require an expert to help in removal.